 - Outdoor topcoat, if using outdoors on the patio or in the garden.
 I like General Finishes.
 Always read the instructions carefully and use protective eyewear and gloves.

 You can see all the detail in the flowers.
 I just kept adding color and depth, until it looked good to me.
-Personal preference is the key here.
+Personal preference is the key here, not perfection.
 I like the different look of the flowers with the color combination.
-The pink polka dots add the whimsy and I like their character.
+The pink polka dots add the whimsy.
 Do you like whimsy?

 Instructions made easy: